jakobatgithub/notification_test/README.md

 # Notification Test Project

-This project showcases the seamless integration of Firebase Cloud Messaging (FCM) and MQTT to enable robust, real-time notification and messaging capabilities.
+This project demonstrates the integration of the [django-emqx](https://github.com/jakobatgithub/django-emqx) app for Firebase Cloud Messaging (FCM) and MQTT to enable robust, real-time notification and messaging capabilities.
 The backend is developed using Django, while the frontend is built with Flutter, providing a cross-platform mobile application.

 FCM is primarily used to deliver push notifications to the frontend when the application is inactive or running in the background.
 However, FCM has significant limitations when handling pure data messages or a combination of push notifications and data payloads, as its reliability varies across different device manufacturers and system configurations.